nd1012/MarkDown-Server/README.md

 - `MD_TO_HTML_CMD`: CLI command to use to convert a MarkDown file to HTML (variables `{mdfile}` points to the full local MarkDown file path, `{htmlfile}` to the full local HTML file path, both values are shell argument escaped)
 - `DISABLE_HEADER_FOOTER`: Disable header/footer customization?
 - `DISABLE_HOOK`: Disable the PHP hook?
+- `APCU_SECRET`: A secret string used as password to authenticate the peer when calling the contributed APCu cache tools (optional)

 Now you're done already: